AU$7,167 Per person twin share

 Day 12, Hautes-Pyrenees & Pic du Midi

-Today, we drive into the heart of the Hautes-Pyrenees and classic Tour de France country.
+Today, drive into the heart of the Hautes-Pyrenees and classic Tour de France country.
 At 2115 metres high, the Col du Tourmalet is the highest paved mountain pass in the French Pyrenees, and one of the most famous climbs on the Tour de France bicycle route.
 As we climb up higher and higher we see bike signs showing the distance to the top, and the gradient over the next kilometre!
 Often passing struggling cyclists we will make a stop at the large statue of the famous rider Octave Lapize, gasping for air as he struggles to make the climb.
 In La Mongie we will board a large cable car which will take us up to the summit of the Pic Du Midi de Bigorre.
 At 2877 metres or nearly 10,000 feet the views are stupendous.
 Because of the reliable, clear, blue skies they built a massive white observatory up here, and it is like a scene from a science fiction movie.
 Here there is also an observatory museum, restaurants and deckchairs to sit in and relax and enjoy the panoramic views – one way down onto the broad French plains and the other along the massive Pyrenees into Spain.
 Memorable!
 (B)

 Day 13, Mirepoix and Abbey of St Hilaire

-A leisurely start today as we head across the vine covered hills to enjoy lunchtime in the perfectly preserved time capsule of Mirepoix.
+A leisurely start today as you head across the vine covered hills to enjoy lunchtime in the perfectly preserved time capsule of Mirepoix.
 Without doubt this is one of the most beautiful medieval town squares in Europe, with its colourfully painted, half-timbered houses that date back to between the 13th and 15th centuries.
 Sitting atop centuries old wooden rafters carved at the ends with monsters, animals and gargoyles, these rows of shuttered houses provide shady covered walkways for cafés and shops.
 We are now in the ‘Pays Cathare’, or Cathar country, in the lovely Languedoc Roussillon region.
 Just south of Carcassonne near Limoux we will make a special visit to the Abbey of St Hilaire, a jewel of Romanesque architecture.
 Originally dating back possibly 1300 years, the more recently added Abbey church and 14th century cloisters are a delight.
 The Benedictine monks of the Abbey are also credited with inventing the sparkling wine known as Blanquette de Limoux, a full century before their counterparts created ‘bubbly’ in Champagne!
-Our stay for the next three nights is right in the very heart of the massive, UNESCO World Heritage Listed, walled city of Carcassonne.
+Your stay for the next three nights is right in the very heart of the massive, UNESCO World Heritage Listed, walled city of Carcassonne.
 (B, D)

 Hotel: The Best Western le Donjon